Accommodation Fee Regulations: Residential Village; Clayton and Peninsula

 Residents who withdraw their application or change their mind after signing the Residency Agreement for accommodation, must note that they will be liable to continue paying Rent and to pay such other fees and costs as may be applicable under these Regulations.

 Residents wishing to move into their accommodation in advance of the standard contract period dates listed above should advise MRS by updating their expected arrival at the time of offer acceptance through the MRS Resident Portal.
 Applicable fees, charges and Residency Terms and Conditions will apply.

 3. Residency acceptance

-Residents are required to pay an initial non-refundable and non-transferable rental deposit of $500.00 (Deposit) two weeks prior to admission to the Residential Village at the Clayton and Peninsula campus.
-The date by which this payment is due is advised in the rental deposit email (Due Date).
-The deposit will be credited against the rental invoice issued in March for semester 1 and August for semester 2.
+Residents are required to pay an initial non-refundable and non-transferable rental deposit of $550.00 (Deposit).
+The date by which this payment is due is advised in the offer email (Due Date).
+The deposit will be credited against the rental invoice issued in March for semester one and August for semester two.

 The offer of residency will be revoked if the resident does not pay the Deposit by the Due Date.
 In such circumstances, MRS will be under no obligation to reserve accommodation for the resident.

 Residents are advised that Internet use (including usage limits) is regulated by the university via the Monash University Internet Acceptable Usage Policy.
 The policy is subject to regular review by Monash University, and may change at any time without notice.
 Residents are responsible for the care of the phone installed in their bedroom.
 A $385.00 charge is applicable for loss or damage.